mlaursen/react-md/packages/typography/README.md

 </tr>
 <tr>
 <td><code>rmd-typography-default-font-weight</code></td>
-<td>A list of the &#34;default&#34; font weights that are normall included within an app.
+<td>A list of the &#34;default&#34; font weights that are normally included within an app.
-This is really only used for hosting fonts on your own server.o
+This is really only used for hosting fonts on your own server.
 <br /><br />
 Each value in this should be one of the keys in <code>$rmd-typography-font-weights</code>.</td>
 </tr>
 <tr>
 <td><code>rmd-typography-google-font-weight-suffixes</code></td>
-<td>A Map of font weights to a font file suffix for a google font.</td>
+<td>A Map of font weights to a font file suffix for a Google font.</td>
 </tr>
 <tr>
 <td><code>rmd-typography-styles</code></td>